polyflix/polyflix/CONTRIBUTING.md

 **Your pull request have to be rebased before asking for merge**

-When your Pull Request is ready to be reviewed, you can ask for "triage" by adding the label :
+When your Pull Request is ready to be reviewed, you can ask for "review" by adding the label :
 `action: review`

 This label inform that the Pull Request is ready to be reviewed according to the contributor, the Pull Request will be checked in a first step by a maintainer using the following criterias: